cotebarrientos/4th-milestone-project-your-argentine-shop/README.md

 - My boyfriend.
 - My friends and family.
 - The guidance and support of my mentor Brian Macharia.

+I want to thank **Code Institute**, especially **Student Care** for their support throughout this course, for supporting me in the most difficult moments and for giving me the opportunity to finish my studies, since last year was a very complicated year both in the family and personal sphere.
 ##### [Back to top](#contents)
 ---

-> Disclaimer:
-    >> The content of this Website is for educational purposes only.
+> Disclaimer: The content of this Website is for educational purposes only.